Eligibility for SAT Exam

 - Eligibility for SAT

-There is no defined eligibility for SAT exam.
-However, it is expected that you have high school education to be eligible for SAT exam.
-For example, you can appear for the SAT test even if you are a home-schooled student.
-Although there is no age eligibility for SAT exam, most students appear for the SAT test in their junior or senior year at school.
-There are certain identification provisions that are required for eligibility for SAT exam.
+There is no defined eligibility for the exam.
+However, it is expected that you have high school education to be eligible for the exam.
+For example, you can appear for the test even if you are a home-schooled student.
+Although there is no age eligibility, most students appear for the test in their junior or senior year at school.
+There are certain identification provisions that are required for the exam.
 For example, you will need to carry acceptable photo identification to the test center, failing which you will not be allowed to take the exam.
 The acceptable IDs are as follows:

 - School identification card